ouspg/CryptoCourse/Week4Exercises/README.md

 ## Task 4: MACs gone wrong

-> This task might be extremely challenging, depending on your technical background.
+> This task might be quite challenging, depending on your technical background.
 However, we try to focus on the cryptographic part here, while still bringing the example of whole partial system.

 ### Preface